 - You can share your location with friends and see your friends on a map if you download the optional and free Find My Friends app from the App Store.

 - iCloud Keychain encryption keys are created on your devices, and Apple can't access those keys.
-Only encrypted keychain data passes through Apple's servers, and Apple can't access any of the key material that could be used to decrypt that data.
+Only encrypted keychain data passes through Apple's servers, and Apple can't access any of the key materials that could be used to decrypt that data.

 - Advanced settings allow you to choose an iCloud Security Code longer than four digits or have your device generate one for you.